banisterious/obsidian-oneirometrics/docs/user/reference/metrics.md

 | 4 (Nuanced)          | You recall several distinct emotions experienced during the dream.
 You can describe some of the nuances or shifts in your feelings throughout the dream's narrative (e.g., starting with anxiety, transitioning to relief, then curiosity). |
 | 5 (Deep and Complex) | You have a strong and detailed recollection of the emotional landscape of the dream.
 You can articulate multiple distinct emotions, their precise intensity, and how they interplayed or evolved within the dream's context.
 The emotional experience feels rich, complex, and clearly remembered. |

+#### Lost Segments (Number)

+**Helper text:**

+The number of distinct instances where you have a clear feeling or awareness that a part of the dream is missing or has been forgotten.

+**Detailed description:**

+This metric tracks the number of distinct instances where you have a clear feeling or awareness that a part of the dream is missing or has been forgotten.
+This isn't about omitting fragments you never recalled in the first place.
+It's about those "gaps" in your recalled narrative where you feel like "there was something else there," or you have a fleeting image or feeling that then vanishes.

+If you recall the dream as a complete, seamless narrative with no sense of missing parts, this score would be 0.

+If you have a distinct feeling of one or more breaks or missing chunks in the dream's sequence, you would count each of those instances.

 #### Descriptiveness (Score 1-5)

 **Helper text:**